fdelia/Chrome-Extension-for-Big-List-of-Naughty-Strings/README.md

 - Ensure "Developer Mode" is ticked/enabled in the top right
 - Click on "Load unpacked extension...".
 - Navigate to your extracted directory, and click "OK".
-- The J Extension should now be loaded.
+- The extension should now be loaded.
 There should be an icon next to the address bar.

-## Important Notes

-I don't own any work, material or content produced from Joiz.

-At the time of creation of this extension the General Terms and Contitions of Joiz don't prohibit automated user action.
-However, the author accepts no liability for any damage in direct or indirect way due to the use of the software.
-Use the software at your own risk.

-## Unimportant Notes
+## Usage

-It may be that parts of the code can run fully automatically :) buuuut I have noo ideaaa hoooow (contact me if you have any questions)
+- Go to the website you want to test, log in etc.
+- Open dev console (mac: alt + cmd + j) to see what's going on
+- Click the input target (where you would input the text)
+- Click the click target (where you would click to send the text)
+- Click the extension icon and set the interval there
+- Click `run`